 CSSP Infrastructure Support

 CSSP Incident Responder

-*CompTIA PenTest+ is pending 8570.01-m approval for CSSP Incident Responder and CSSP Auditor.
+*CompTIA PenTest+ is 8570.01-m approved for CSSP Analyst, CSSP Incident Responder and CSSP Auditor.

 To meet the 8570.01-m certification requirements, you’ll need a combination of training and experience, such as on-the-job training and continuing education.
 Training and other activities are related to obtaining and renewing an IT certification.